xbst/Nevermore-PCB/README.md

 ## Instructions
 ### PCB Tray
-1. Print the ~~bottle opener~~ Nevermore Max PCB mount using the standard Voron print settings.
+1. Print the ~~bottle opener~~ Nevermore Max PCB tray using the standard Voron print settings.
 2. Remove the built-in supports.
 *Insert image*
 3. Superglue 2 magnets.
 Pay attention to the polarities.